 Kristin M. Palace graduated from Cornell University with a Bachelor of Science degree in Education.
 She received her Juris Doctor degree with distinction from Hofstra University School of Law where she was an Associate Editor of the Hofstra Law Review.
 She is admitted to practice in Massachusetts and New York.

 As a special education parent attorney, Ms. Palace represents families in the Boston area in a variety of education matters.
 She has advocated on behalf of clients to obtain eligibility for special education services, to receive better services in inclusion settings, and to attain funding for placements in out-of-district special education schools.
 She has successfully represented children in discipline cases involving suspensions and expulsions.

-Attorney Palace is a member of the Council of Parent Attorneys and Advocates (COPAA), the Massachusetts Advocates for Children’s Coalition to Defend Special Education, and the Massachusetts Bar Association.
+Attorney Palace is a member of the Council of Parent Attorneys and Advocates (COPAA).